vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 > Then the word of the LORD came unto me, saying, Before I formed thee in the belly I knew thee; and before thou camest forth out of the womb I sanctified thee, and *I ordained thee a prophet unto the nations*.
 Then said I, Ah, Lord GOD! behold, I cannot speak: for I am a child.
 But the LORD said unto me, Say not, I am a child: for *thou shalt go to all that I shall send thee, and whatsoever I command thee thou shalt speak*.
 {% ct 'Jeremiah 1:4-7' %}

-> Then answered Amos, and said to Amaziah, I was no prophet, neither was I a prophet's son; but I was an herdman, and a gatherer of sycomore fruit: and the LORD took me as I followed the flock, and the LORD said unto me, *Go, prophesy unto my people Israel*.
+> Then answered Amos, and said to Amaziah, I was no prophet, neither was I a prophet’s son; but I was an herdman, and a gatherer of sycomore fruit: and the LORD took me as I followed the flock, and the LORD said unto me, *Go, prophesy unto my people Israel*.
 {% ct 'Amos 7:14-15' %}

 A genuine prophet is called to service by God.